Exact, Nonparametric Sensitivity Analysis for Observational Studies of Contingency Tables: Appendix A. Mathematical Equivalence and Interpretations of the Sensitivity Model

 \section{Appendix A. Mathematical Equivalence and Interpretations of the Sensitivity Model}

-This section establishes the mathematical equivalence among several formulations of the sensitivity model introduced in Section~\ref{sec:Model_for_sensitivity_analysis}.
+This section establishes the mathematical equivalence among several formulations of the sensitivity model introduced in the main text.
 In addition, we present further properties and interpretations of the model, providing insight into its practical implications.
 For model equivalence, the first expression states that:

-The second expression states that: for any pair \(i,i' \in \{1,\dots,I\}\),
+The second expression states that, for any pair \(i,i' \in \{1,\dots,I\}\):